Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Bursun stops the wrath of Max with ease

 Bursun is angry at what Spike did it seems like he will save everyone but he instead decide to place everyone in the collective consciousness stating that humans cannot be trusted to be left to their own vices

+Bursun finds it funny that Cybervators are still slaves essentially slaves to a pedestal

 Bursun absorbs the power from all of the Cyber.Beast that Spike was controlling